matrix-org/matrix-ios-sdk/README.rst

       #import <MatrixSDK/MatrixSDK.h>

-Use case #1: Get public rooms of an home server
+Use case #1: Get public rooms of an homeserver
 -----------------------------------------------
 This API does not require the user to be authenticated.
 So, MXRestClient instantiated with initWithHomeServer does the job::